balena-io/balena-cli/doc/cli.markdown

 #### --wifiKey WIFIKEY

 the wifi key to use (used only if --network is set to wifi)

-#### --appUpdatePollInterval APPUPDATEPOLLINTERVAL

-how frequently (in minutes) to poll for application updates

 ## config inject &#60;file&#62;